 The Office of Hearings and Appeals (OHA) shall be comprised of one permanent Hearings Officer, who shall serve as the Chair of the OHA and will be responsible for all administrative functions and duties of the OHA.
 The TRIBAL COUNCIL shall have authority to discipline, remove or terminate a Hearing Officer for cause, upon due notice and after opportunity for a hearing, and with a right of appeal to the TRIBAL COURT.
 The OHA is accountable to the TRIBAL COUNCIL.
-The role of OHA is further laid out in TRIBAL Code §6.105 (g) CHARTER of the Siletz Tribal Gaming Enterprise.
+The role of OHA is further laid out in TRIBAL COURCIL.
+The Siletz Tribal Gaming Enterprise.